kevinolega/callcentertrainingtips/_posts/2019-07-27-fake-savings.md

 And I'm unable to focus for a few hours after the long commute.

-Sometimes all I want to do is stay in bed, watch a movie or pay a game.
+Sometimes all I want to do is stay in bed, watch a movie or play a game.

 And I'm unable to work on something productive.